-Discovery Impact: Creating Change is Discovery Communications' pro-bono creative initiative, utilizing the power of our employee workforce to fulfill design, marketing and communications work on behalf of local nonprofit organizations.
+Discovery Impact: Creating Change is Discovery Communications' pro-bono creative initiative, utilizing the power of our employee workforce to fulfill design, marketing, communications and operational work on behalf of local nonprofit organizations.

 During this 12-hour marathon, Discovery employees fulfill work that includes but is not limited to: social media training, event conception, promotional materials, websites, pamphlets, logos, PSAs, press kits and mission statements.

-Creating Change took place last year in the Silver Spring and London offices on November 15, 2012.
-This event featured over 200 Discovery employees donating over 3,000 hours of work to fulfill creative requests from 25 selected organizations.
-Additionally, representatives from 80 nonprofits participated in the Creating Change Conference, a companion event to the marathon, featuring one-on-one sessions with Discovery executives, seminars,workshops and roundtable discussions.
-The application for the 2013 Creating Change Marathon will be available late summer of 2013.
+Creating Change took place last year in the Silver Spring and LA offices on November 5 and 6, 2015.
+The event featured more than 150 Discovery employees donating over 2,200 hours of work to fulfill creative requests from 20 selected organizations.
+Additionally, 100 nonprofit representatives participated in the Creating Change Conference, a companion event to the marathon, featuring one-on-one sessions and seminars with Discovery executives.
+The application for the 2015 Creating Change Marathon will be available late summer of 2016.
 Please email: Impact@discovery.com for questions.